SSWConsulting/SSW.Rules.Content/rules/salary-sacrifice-novated-lease/rule.md

 ---
 seoDescription: Discover how salary sacrificing cars can boost your superannuation and reduce tax liabilities with our expert insights.
 type: rule
-title: Paryoll - Do you take advantage of salary sacrificing cars?
-(Aussie Only)
+title: Payroll - Do you take advantage of salary sacrificing cars?
+(Aussie only)
 uri: salary-sacrifice-novated-lease
 authors:
   - title: Jimmy Chen